AvaloniaUI/avalonia-docs/docs/reference/controls/menu-flyout.md

 description: REFERENCE - Built-in Controls
 ---

-import MenuFlyoutScreenshot from '/img/reference/controls/detailed-reference/menuflyout/menuflyout-button.gif';
+import MenuFlyoutScreenshot from '/img/reference/controls/menuflyout/menuflyout-button.gif';

 # MenuFlyout

 A 'MenuFlyout' allows you to host a simple menu as the flyout for a control.
 You might use this as an alternative to the context menu.

 :::info
-For details of the context menu, see the reference [here](./contextmenu.md).
+For details of the context menu, see the reference [here](./contextmenu).
 :::

-:::info
+:::infos
 The properties of a menu flyout are the same as for a flyout.
-See [here](./flyouts.md).
+See [here](flyouts).
 :::

 ## Example